ubc-library-rc/intro-git/content/04_collab.md

 When collaborating it's important to work from an updated version of the repository so you should `git pull` before making any changes.
 A basic workflow for collaboration might look like this:

-* update your local repo with `git pull origin master`,
+* update your local repo with `git pull origin main`,
 * make your changes and stage them with `git add`,
 * commit your changes with `git commit -m`, and
-* upload the changes to GitHub with `git push origin master`
+* upload the changes to GitHub with `git push origin main`